rockwiththis/rockwiththis-website/README.md

 ### Notes
 + The scripts require an ssh key downloaded from from AWS existing at the path specified in `deploy/config.sh`.
 Contact a system admistrator for guidance on how to get this key.
 + Deployment will be blocked if you have any uncommitted changes.
++ When you first pull these files, you might have to run `chmod -R 777 deploy/` to grant yourself permission to execute the scripts